 - Student’s advisor must provide permission to drop through an Enrollment Form and this will be processed only by the Registrar (Hangar Building) or Director of Academic Advising (Hanley Library)

-To withdraw from a class after the official end of the add/drop period while still enrolled in other classes, you must process a Withdrawal Request Form through the Enrollment Services Office.
+To withdraw from a class after the official end of the add/drop period while still enrolled in other classes, you must process a a Class Withdrawal Form.
+You must include your advisor’s email so they may approve the request.
+The form will then be sent to the Enrollment Services Office to process.
 If approved, the grade "W" will be recorded on your grade report and transcript for that course.
 "W" grades do not count toward a student's degree, quality point average, and academic progress for purposes of financial aid eligibility.
 There is no tuition adjustment associated with a course withdrawal.
 If you wish to drop all of your courses after the end of the add/drop period, you must resign from the term.

 Full-Time vs. Part-Time